alephium/docs/docs/misc/FAQ.md

 ### How is the maximum supply cap implemented?

 The maximum supply cap of 1 billion ALPH is an estimate.
 The protocol implements a cap on emissions based on a timestamp of approximately 80 years.
-This is because computing the sum of emissions for a shared chain within the protocol is computationally expensive.
+This is because computing the sum of emissions for a sharded chain within the protocol is computationally expensive.
 The emission rate is determined by the time and varies depending on the hash rate.
 It's worth noting that the 1 billion cap was estimated before the implementation of the improved [DAA](https://github.com/alephium/alephium/blob/master/docs/proposals/lemanDAA.md).
 With the current code, the actual cap on emission and maximum supply of ALPH is expected to be less than 1 billion in 80 years, even without taking into account the POLW mechanism's fee burning.

 ## Wallet